 Tightbore Barrels – A good tightbore barrel is going to increase your overall accuracy.
 It will often decrease a stock barrel from 6.03 to 6.01.
 This is an excellent upgrade to run with.

 Piston head – If you want to go beyond adding an O-ring to your piston head, you can replace the piston head altogether.
-A high-quality aftermarket piston head will last longer and perform better than any stock model.
+A high-quality aftermarket piston head lasts longer and perform better than any stock model.
 Then add an O-ring to it.

 Advanced – Baller Budget

 Gears – If you go with an M130 spring, you’ll probably need to upgrade your gears.
 If not, they may break pretty quickly.
 A good set of more durable aftermarket gears will work much better with an M130 spring.

 Motor – Like the gears, you need this upgrade to keep the gun running.
 Some stock motors may but if not, go with an EG1000.

 Battery – Go with a higher quality battery.
 It will last longer overall.
 Something like a 9 v with 1600 mAh.

 This is a basic upgrade guide.
 Each model comes in different configurations.
 So what you need to do is to learn your gun.
 Maybe it already comes with these upgrades, or maybe it doesn’t.